renandeandradevaz/terraform-kubernetes/README.md

 * 1 ingress-nginx to receive requests and proxy for pods

-First, we need to init terraform:
+First, we need to clone the repo and init terraform:
 ```
+git clone git@github.com:renandeandradevaz/terraform-kubernetes
+cd terraform-kubernetes
 terraform init
 ```